Seven Kingdoms (band)

-Seven Kingdoms are an American power metal band from DeLand, Florida.
+Seven Kingdoms are an American heavy metal band from DeLand, Florida.
 The band was formed in DeLand in 2007 by guitarist Camden Cruz and vocalist Lux Edwards, after they parted with their previous band, This Solemn Vow.
 The band has shifted lineups repeatedly, and currently includes guitarists Cruz and Kevin Byrd, vocalist Sabrina Valentine (Cruz's wife) and touring drummer Colton Zeitler.

 The band, in an early lineup, recorded their independent debut album, Brothers of the Night, in late 2007.
 The album was heavily inspired by the writings of fantasy novelist George R. R. Martin.
 Their second album, Seven Kingdoms, featuring the current lineup, was released by Nightmare Recordings in July 2010.

 Since their formation, the band has played several shows throughout the United States and Canada, including international showcase ProgPower USA in Atlanta (September 2010).

 History

 Camden Cruz and Lux Edwards formed the band in 2007.
 The next two members to join were brothers Kevin and Keith Byrd on guitars and drums, respectively.
 Rounding out the group were John Zambrotto on keyboards, and Cory Stene playing bass.
 Edwards obtained several possible band names from novelist George R. R. Martin's epic fantasy series A Song of Ice and Fire, and the band members chose the name Seven Kingdoms.
 In August 2007 they recorded their debut album, Brothers of the Night, at Morrisound Studios in Temple Terrace, Florida.
 The album, heavily influenced by Martin's novels, was released independently in November 2007.